marbatlle/multiAffinity/README.md

 # Usage
 ## Input
-Before running the multiAffinity, the input files need to be curated to fit the tool's template.
-These consist of: **counts matrix**, **metadata** and **network layers**.
+Before running the multiAffinity, the input files need to be curated to fit the tool's template, consist of: **counts matrix** and **metadata**.
+These files can be obtained from [GREIN](http://www.ilincs.org/apps/grein/?gse=) or from another sources.

+### Obtain inputs from GREIN
-Respect the first two file types, the is designed to work seamlessly with the output created by [GREIN](http://www.ilincs.org/apps/grein/?gse=).
+This workflow is designed to work seamlessly with the output created by [GREIN](http://www.ilincs.org/apps/grein/?gse=).
 This is how:

 ![GREIN_tutorial](img/tutorial_grein.png)

+### Ontain inputs from other sources
 If your desired dataset/s have not been processed by GREIN, please, request its processing and check its progress at the Processing Console.
 On the other hand, if you want to use datasets not available at GEO, make sure that your files format match the following requirements:

-### -- Metadata
+#### -- Metadata
 * The files must be named following -- *sampleid*_metadata.csv
-* Make sure metadata labels contain the word Normal
+* The metadata labels should be 'Tumor' vs 'Normal', as shown in the example.

 Sample file: